tim-s-ccs/ts-ccs-frontend/docs/releasing/publishing-from-a-support-branch.md

 Note: Before you go on annual leave, tell the delivery manager who will be looking after your work.
 This will help us to complete sign-off.

-## Publish a new version of GOV.UK Frontend from the support branch
+## Publish a new version of CCS Components from the support branch

 ### Change the code